desihub/qlf/docs/index.rst

 metadata required to run the QL pipeline.

-See the `README <https://github.com/linea-it/qlf/blob/master/README.md>`_ for instructions on how to clone the repository, install the software dependencies and start the QLF demo.
+See the `README <https://github.com/linea-it/qlf/blob/master/README.md>`_ for instructions on how to clone the repository, install the software dependencies and start QLF in development mode.

 System Design
 ^^^^^^^^^^^^^